Medicare covers up to 10 psychology sessions per year, but you will need a mental health treatment plan from your GP to be eligible.

 People applying to become a permanent resident of Australia

-They’ll be able to discuss your needs with you and can write a mental health treatment plan.
-They might ask some questions about your mental health.
-This will help them assess what is going to be most helpful for you.
-After the assessment your doctor will produce 2 documents:
+Your doctor or GP will ask some questions about your mental health and assess what support is going to be most helpful for you.
+After the assessment, your doctor will produce two documents:

 a mental health plan which will include your results of the assessment and a plan setting out your goals for seeking therapy; and